marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     gcc -o myprog -flto -O2 foo.c bar.c

-  The above generates bytecode for foo.c and bar.c, merges them together into a single GIMPLE representation and optimizes them as usual to produce myprog.
+  The above generates bytecode for :samp:`foo.c` and :samp:`bar.c`, merges them together into a single GIMPLE representation and optimizes them as usual to produce :samp:`myprog`.

   The important thing to keep in mind is that to enable link-time optimizations you need to use the GCC driver to perform the link step.